 Olyphant is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,111 people and two constituent neighborhoods, Olyphant is the 284th largest community in Pennsylvania.
-Olyphant has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Olyphant has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Olyphant is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Olyphant isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Olyphant are a mix of both white- and blue-collar jobs.
 Overall, Olyphant is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Olyphant who work in healthcare (12.68%), office and administrative support (11.74%), and sales jobs (9.87%).
+There are especially a lot of people living in Olyphant who work in office and administrative support (12.11%), healthcare (10.81%), and sales jobs (8.93%).

 The people who call Olyphant home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olyphant residents report their race to be White, followed by Asian.
-Important ancestries of people in Olyphant include Polish, Italian, German, and Russian.
+Important ancestries of people in Olyphant include Irish, Italian, Russian, and German.

 The most common language spoken in Olyphant is English.
 Other important languages spoken here include Spanish and Portuguese.